 How our biological clocks affect medications

-Whether we are aware of it or not, each of us has an internal clock that is connected to the cycle of the rising and setting sun.
+Each of us has an internal clock that is connected to the cycle of the rising and setting sun.
 Several organs, tissues and cells within the body function in a direct response to different 24-hour periods.
-Not only does the time of day your parent takes medications vital for maximizing their true effectiveness, but it can also help him or her avoid potentially dangerous drug reactions.
+The time of day your parent takes medications may be vital for maximizing their true effectiveness.
+And it can also help her avoid potentially dangerous drug reactions.
 Everything from body temperature, hormone secretion, immune system function, digestion and levels of fatigue are greatly influenced by the time of day.

 It’s also important to note that the specific type of drug your parent is taking can also become more potent based on our biological clocks.
-This is why it is very important that you meet with your doctor to discuss what medications your loved one is taking, including herbal supplements and vitamins or if he or she is following a restricted diet for another condition, such as low-sodium or low-sugar, according to the Cleveland Clinic.
+This is why it is very important that you meet with your doctor to discuss what medications your mom is taking, including herbal supplements and vitamins or if she is following a restricted diet for another condition, such as low-sodium or low-sugar, according to the Cleveland Clinic.

 Certain medications require a specific time of day

 There are a variety of medications your parent may be taking to manage different health issues as he or she ages.
 But have you given any thought to what time of day your loved one takes his or her prescriptions?
-Depending on the condition and medication an individual is taking, timing can make a big difference:
+Depending on the condition and medication an individual is taking, medication time is important.

 Some of the most common drugs for osteoporosis include bisphosphonates, which work to reduce the risk of bone loss.
 The only problem is that these drugs do not dissolve or absorb into the bloodstream as well as other drugs, especially when mixed with oils and fats.
 This is why medical professionals advise taking bisphosphonates on an empty stomach with water in the morning before breakfast.
-Then, patients should wait at least an hour before eating so that the medication can be fully absorbed.
+The best medication time is at least an hour before eating so that the medication can be fully absorbed.

 High blood pressure: